Cookie Notice

 b) Similar technologies

-Similar technologies are technologies which enable tracking user behaviour.
+Similar technologies are technologies which enable tracking user behavior.

 • Web Beacons – Web beacons are small, transparent images that are embedded in web pages, applications, and emails that are sometimes called “clear gifs”, “single pixel gifs”, “page tags” or “web bugs”.
 We use web beacons in marketing emails to track and to test the effectiveness of marketing activities, and to find out if an email has been opened and acted on.